SixStringsCoder/matching_game/README.md

   - Change Content Array into and Content Object with keys representing topic arrays - use words only
   - Add SVG images to Content Array, use <img> tags and paths as the string values
   - Make responsive design with CSS Grid
+  - Show an Alert if no 'Word' bank is selected from Dropdown menu but Play is hit anyway.

 _To-Do-List_

-  - If no 'Words' are selected from Dropdown but Play is hit - show an Alert.
   - Add shake animation for wrong answer
+  - Add sounds vs pics; use generic icon for sound for visual; subarray could be [ 'soundFile.mp3', 'match1', 'iconLink.jpg']

 #### Fixes